RouteKG: A knowledge graph-based framework for route prediction on road networks: Literature Review

 To summarize, KGC is a process that leverages machine learning to infer and predict missing knowledge automatically.
-It leverages the rich structure of KGs, employing effective entity and relation representations for improved prediction.
+It utilizes the rich structure of KGs, employing effective entity and relation representations for improved prediction.